 Here at St. John’s the pastors and staff are closely following the recommendations from the CDC for the preparation for and prevention of the spread of COVID-19, also known as the Coronavirus.

-Staff will continue to work from home until at least July 31.
+Staff will continue to work from home until at least September 7.
 If you need something from the church building, please call the office number, 507-645-4429, which has been forwarded to staff members.
+Access to the building for priority small gatherings can be scheduled through the Office Manager at this number.

 A SAFE OPERATING TASK FORCE HAS BEEN FORMED to plan for safe operations for St. John’s during the ongoing pandemic.
-Pastor Pam Fickenscher, Pastor Jon Davis, Vice-President Ruth Dahl and Dr. Rod Christensen will be meeting regularly to help the Church Council and staff plan for ministry in the weeks and months ahead.
+Pastor Pam Fickenscher, Pastor Jon Davis, Vice-President Ruth Dahl, and Dr. Rod Christensen will be meeting regularly to help the Church Council and staff plan for ministry in the weeks and months ahead.
 Members should be prepared for significant changes in how we do ministry, even as the stay-at-home order comes to an end.
+Click here to read our Principles for Safe Operating.

 Ways to Stay Connected with St. John’s

 - Listen on KYMN Radio: 95.1 FM/ 1080 AM (kymnradio.net) to the worship service on Sundays.
 (9:30 a.m.
-June – August) The bulletins (including children’s bulletins) will be available online and can be accessed on our homepage.
+June – August) The bulletins will be available online and can be accessed on our homepage.

 - Videos of Sunday Services and Audio of Sermons.
-Video of the past Sunday’s service will be posted for one week only linked at the top of the home page.
+Video of Sunday services will be posted on our website with a link at the top of the home page.
 Audio recording of the sermon will be archived under the worship tab of the website.

 - Virtual Text Study (“Manna and Mercy”) on Mondays from 12:00-1:00 p.m. via ZOOM.
 Text Study is a time to read and wrestle with the scripture passages for the upcoming Sunday.
 The link to ZOOM will be posted on the church calendar.